mcunha95/carbonfoodprint/README.md

 # MyCarbonFoodPrint Project

-_This project was developed as part of the Datathon'19[Datathon'19](http://datathon.cs.kuleuven.be/) competition, organized by the KU Leuven._
+_This project was developed as part of the [Datathon'19](http://datathon.cs.kuleuven.be/) competition, organized by the KU Leuven.
+Our team was rewarded as 2nd best Master team and 1st best Modelling team of the event._

 The competition consisted of analysing one of two different data sets and developing a prototype application/business solution.
 The data set selected for the analysis was the EFSA Comprehensive European Food Consumption (available on the the ./food_dataset folder).
 The app was developed in about 24 hours, by 5 group members.